NASA's Cold Atom Laboratory: Five Years of Quantum Science Operations in Space: Introduction

 The persistent free-fall environment on the ISS provides several compelling advantages for the production and study of ultra\-cold gas mixtures.
-Compared to ground-based experiments, the micro\-gravity environment allows the use of much weaker traps and, as a result, the realization of even colder temperatures where quantum effects are magnified.
-Longer observation times are also possible, as the perturbation-free expansion times are not limited by gravitational acceleration within the measurement region.
-For certain measurements, such as of acceleration (or gravity), the sensitivity scales as the \emph{square} of the observation time, giving space-based instruments a dramatic advantage over their terrestrial counterparts.
-Micro\-gravity also enables optimal overlap of mixtures of different atomic masses without the need to compensate for the differential gravitational sag with applied magnetic field gradients (Fig.~\ref{fig:MicrogravityBECs}).
+The micro\-gravity environment allows the use of much weaker traps as compared to ground-based experiments (Fig.~\ref{fig:MicrogravityBECs}) and, as a result, the realization of even colder temperatures where quantum effects are magnified.
+Longer observation times are also possible, as the free expansion time within the measurement region isn't limited by gravitational acceleration.
+For measurements of inertial forces, such as acceleration or gravity, the sensitivity scales as the \emph{square} of the observation time, giving space-based quantum sensors a dramatic advantage over their terrestrial counterparts.
+Micro\-gravity also enables optimal overlap of mixtures of different atomic masses without the need to compensate for the differential gravitational sag with applied magnetic field gradients.

 Microgravity, however, is but one reason to deploy instruments with ultra\-cold atom in space.
 The cold temperatures and vacuum of deep space provide intriguing possibilities for pushing limits of ultra\-cold experiments well beyond anything that could be achieved on Earth~\cite{Thompson2023b}.
 Vast distance scales are accessible, as well, and experiments can be performed in a variety of reference frames and gravitational potentials.
 Finally, the solar system provides a wide variety of observational targets for quantum sensing instruments.